isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-03-27-post-Inside DOTC Series: Scaling New Heights in Product Management.md

 <p>What’s your superpower: keeping teams on track or calming last-minute
 chaos?</p>
 </blockquote>
 <p><em>"Both are essential skills for any PM, but if I had to pick one, I’d say handling last-minute chaos!
 I thrive in high-pressure situations by taking a logical, structured approach—gathering all the details, making sense of the mess, and then breaking it down into manageable steps.
-It’s rewarding to bring clarity and direction when everything feels like it’s spiraling out of control."</em>
+It’s rewarding to bring clarity and direction when everything feels like it’s spiralling out of control."</em>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">